Jettcodey/sdl/README.md

 **Warning: This project is generally not well tested.**

 > [!NOTE]
-> This is a fork of https://github.com/Funami580/sdl.
+> This is a fork of [Funami580's SDL repository](https://github.com/Funami580/sdl).
-> I’m developing this independently from the original repo.
+> I am developing this independently from the original repository for personal use.
+> I may use code from the upstream repository as needed.
-> All credit for creating this command-line utility goes to [Funami580](https://github.com/Funami580).
+> Full credit for creating this command-line utility goes to [Funami580](https://github.com/Funami580).

 <!-- ABOUT THE PROJECT -->
 ### About the Project